Kaihkashan1/kaihkashan-portfolio/src/data/writing/user-journey.md

 position: 2
 ---

 User journey documentation involves mapping the steps that a user needs to take when interacting with a product, from the initial touchpoint to the desired goal.
-It needs to be an integral part of the documentation strategy irrespective of whether a user needs to only run through a specific feature of the product or access multiple features of a product to accomplish their goal.
-It aligns perfectly with "tutorials" in the Diátaxis approach to documentation.
+It should be an integral part of the documentation strategy, whether a user interacts with a single feature or multiple features to achieve their goal.
+This approach aligns well with the 'tutorials' category in the Diátaxis framework."

-How we document a user journey depends on the audience that we're writing for.
-We have to know the assumptions we can make and what we can’t.
+The way we document a user journey depends on the target audience.
+It's essential to understand which assumptions we can and cannot make.

 Creating user journeys is a great way for multiple stakeholders to collaborate and identify pain points and optimize the flow to make the user experience as seamless as possible.
-Documenting user journeys well can improve product adoption and onboarding, and reduce and reduce the burden on support teams.
+Well-documented user journeys improve product adoption, streamline onboarding, and reduce the burden on support teams.

 ### My work at Adjust

-I worked with cross-functional teams to outline the user journey for an Education app, LearnDroid:
+I collaborated with cross-functional teams to define the user journey for an education app, LearnDroid.
-1. The steps that a user would follow to subscribe to the app.
+1. The steps a user follows to subscribe to the app.
-2. The steps that a Marketing Manager needs to take to analyze how successful their campaigns are in driving users to the app.
+2. The steps a Marketing Manager needs to take to analyze how successful their campaigns are in driving users to the app.

 ![User journey article screenshot](./user-journey.jpeg)